ethmarks/fphf/README.md

 The most practical use case I can think of for fphf is to get attention from tech people.
 The [first time I saw a fixed-point hash](https://mastodon.social/@susam/113465877615338066), I was completely blown away.
 If you want to include a fixed point hash in your bio, I can confidently say that at least some people will find it really cool.

-## A note on authorship

-fphf started as a clone of Susam Pal's [rust-sha-prefix-embed](https://github.com/susam/lab/tree/main/rust-sha-prefix-embed) tool. fphf has a much more advanced feature set, including multithreading and CLI parameters, but the concept and original source code belong to Susam.

-Secondly, the majority (though not the entirety) of the code in this project was written using LLM agents.
-My role was that of an architect, reviewer, and tester, *not* that of a programmer.
-I attached a note in the description body of each commit that was generated primarily with an LLM.

 ## Installation

 Make sure you have [Rust installed](https://rust-lang.org/tools/install/), clone the repo, and install it with Cargo.